 Conducting research in our faculty labs enhances what you learn with real training and experiences with the science of psychology.
 This work can be an important asset when you begin applying for jobs and/or graduate school.

 You can get involved in a lab by:

-- earning up to 10-credit hours total of PSYC 2112 (Psychological Research Participation) though an in-lab internship;
+- earning up to 10-credit hours total of PSYC 2112 (Research Apprenticeship) though an in-lab internship;

 - volunteering in a lab;